thawsitt/Python-Notes/README.md

 # Python-Notes

-Keeping track of knowledge in my Python journey.
+> A curated list of Python knowledge.

 ## Table of Contents